ooooootaro/obsidian-notes5555/neural biology/动作电位 AP.md

 Action potentials are fired from the axon hillock (trigger zone) 轴丘

-Trigger Zone is rich in voltage-gated Na* channels that open in response toadequate stimuli (threshold)
+Trigger Zone is rich in voltage-gated Na* channels that open in response to adequate stimuli (threshold)
 ![[Pasted image 20250312222538.png]]
 K channel automatically open